RalZareck/Ethereum-for-Healthcare/README.md

  4. Deploy network components
 > ^C // Ctrl+c to exit
 ```
-Once the genesis file is created, we have to edit the file and modify a parameter so blocks we only be created when there is a transaction
+Once the genesis file is created, we have to edit the file and modify a parameter so blocks will only be created when there is a new transaction
 ```
 "period": 3 -> "period": 0,
 ```